 All three vehicles of 370001 showing the modified interiors, with 370004 waiting patiently behind, plus the corrected Development Coach for a few years down the line.

-When it was paired with four-car 370003 in 1979, it had been reduced to the minimum formation of DTS and TBF, and the two intermediate trailers were never seen again...
+By the time it was paired with four-car 370003 in 1979, it had been reduced to the minimum formation of DTS and TBF, and the two intermediate trailers were never seen again...

 As far as I can tell, 004's interior was not modified in any significant way, which means that interior detailing was limited to painting the seats into less garish colours.
 For the exterior, the same front-end modifications as 001 were carried out - removal of the rain strip, filing down of the horn grille frame, filling in the recesses in the windscreen corners, and reducing the size of the black window surrounds.